opitzconsulting/jquery-mobile-angular-adapter/README.md

 Templating
 -----------
-Templates can be defined using the attribute `ngm:define` and referenced by the attribute `ngm:use`.
+Templates can be defined using the attribute `ngm:define` and referenced by the attribute `ngm:switch`.
 The value of the `ngm:define` defines the template name that should be defined.
-The value of the `ngm:use` attribute defines an expression that returns the template name to be inserted.
+The value of the `ngm:switch` attribute defines an expression that returns the template name to be inserted.
 This expression is watched, so whenever the expression changes, the corresponding template is used.